D1 Database

 -

-Example of a static statement:
+Example of a static statement without using

 Sends multiple SQL statements inside a single call to the database.
 This can have a huge performance impact as it reduces latency from network round trips to D1.
 D1 operates in auto-commit.
 Our implementation guarantees that each statement in the list will execute and commit, sequentially, non-concurrently.